TheBlackCat-SWE/Despeect/README.md

 ## Building and Installing

-In order to successfully build DeSpeect, you must:
+In order to successfully build DeSpeect, The following step must be taken :

 1. Clone the Despeect repository
 2. Install Speect